Objective-Redux/Objective-Redux/README.md

 }
 ```

-We export an instance of the class that can then be used directly by our components.
 Below is an example of how the above class would be used.

 ```javascript
 import React from 'react';